-Liability rules: Liability rules allow a violation of property right to occur, but assess penalties for doing so.
+Allow a violation of property right to occur, but assess penalties for doing so.
 Under a system of liability rules, it is left to legal channels to determine liability when one's entitlement is violated.
 Common liability rules include, "restoration to previous situation," and "just compensation for damages."
 Pollution taxes are a form of liability rule, since pollution is permitted provided that the polluter pays a penalty in the form of a pollution tax for each unit emitted.

-Negligence rules: Negligence rules penalize individuals for not exercising sufficient care in an action.
+Negligence Rules: Penalize individuals for not exercising sufficient care in an action.
 Negligence Rules prevent irresponsible behavior, especially under uncertainty.